Company Logo - Home Link

 A person walking down that street in the 1880s would be unlikely to make it all the way down retaining all their possessions.

-A 24-year-old Irish girl, Kelly was to be the last of Jack the Ripper’s known victims.
+A 24-year-old Irish girl, Kelly was to be the last known Jack the Ripper’s victims.

 Her murder was so brutal and the desecration of her corpse so barbaric that the only way she could be identified was by the clothing she had been wearing the night before.